PulseMedia/Pulse/docs/contribute/guidelines.md

 ### Platform Scripting Language
 Each platform may use another scripting language make sure to use the right language and the correct syntax.

-### Github Labels
-Make sure to add the correct label to your issue or pull requests.
-A list off all labels can be found [here](https://github.com/PulseMedia/Pulse/labels).

-### Github Milestone
-Milestones are mostly added by adminstrators, no need to add this to an Pull Request or issue